MarcJPH/Milestone-Project-1/README.md

 # User Centric Front End Development Project

-#### The project is to deliver a new and engaging front end site for the 3 Circles Gym that allows current and potential members to view details of the gym facilities, what the gym can offer to them and the positives of why they should join as a memeber.
+#### The project is to deliver a new and engaging front end site for the 3 Circles Gym that allows current and potential members to view details of the gym facilities, what the gym can offer to them and the positives of why they should join as a member.
 #### The site will encompass all that is on offer for existing members and why they should continue with their membership but also attract and encourage non members who are visiting the site to sign up.
 This will be done via providing clear information on what members can use at the gym through text and visuals but also from the benefits of an active lifestyle can promote with motivational content.
 The site will be simple to navigate but provide the opportunity on each page to sign up to encourage the users to do so.

 [Mock Up](wireframes/mockup.png)